Liu Huaqing: People's Republic of China

+Leading the PLAN

-Taking over the role of Navy Commander-in-Chief from his predecessor Ye Fei (who retired due to health problems), Liu had outlined a three-step process by which China would have a navy of global reach by the second half of the 21st century.
+Taking over the role of Navy Commander-in-Chief from his predecessor Ye Fei (who retired due to health problems in 1982), Liu had outlined a three-step process by which China would have a navy of global reach by the second half of the 21st century.
 In step one, from 2000 to 2010, China would develop a naval force that could operate up to the first island chain.
 In step two, from 2010 to 2020, China's navy would become a regional force capable of projecting force to the second island chain.
 In step three, to be achieved by 2040, China would possess a blue-water navy centered around aircraft carriers.
 He was a strong advocate of the Chinese aircraft carrier programme.

+During that time, Liu was a member of the Central Military Commission (CMC), and was the top commander of the troops enforcing martial law to suppress the Tiananmen Square protests on 3–4 June 1989.

+Central Military Commission and Retirement

-Liu encouraged technological innovation within China that would increase naval capabilities, but he also advocated large foreign purchases.
-During the 1960s and 1970s, Liu was responsible for naval research and development before heading national military research.
-He was also the top commander of the troops enforcing martial law to suppress the Tiananmen Square protests on 3–4 June 1989.
-From 1992 to 1997 Liu was a member of the Politburo Standing Committee.
-He was the last Standing Committee member of an active military personnel.
-Since he left the Standing Committee in 1997, no other military leader has sat on the committee.
+In 1990, Liu became the Vice Chairman of the CMC.

+In 1992, Liu became the 6th-ranked member of the Politburo Standing Committee, the Communist Party's top leadership body.
+He was the last active military member to sit on the Standing Committee, and since his departure from the Standing Committee in 1997, no other military leader has sat on the Committee.
+Liu officially retired from the military after stepping down as Vice Chairman of the CMC in March 1998.

 Liu remained active through the mid-1990s and appeared in uniform at 2007 commemorations of the 80th anniversary of the founding of the People's Liberation Army in Beijing.
+He also appeared in Beijing during the 60th anniversary of the People's Republic of China on October 1, 2009.

 Liu died on 14 January 2011 in Beijing.
 His son Liu Zhuoming is a vice admiral of the PLA Navy.
 His daughter Liu Chaoying, a former lieutenant colonel in the PLA, was a major figure in the 1996 United States campaign finance controversy.